-Our hope is for community members, students, and business and conservation leaders to discover their community place is at risk and transition that small-scale understanding to a larger, global perspective.
-Communities will find solutions by listening, engaging, and collaborating to combat climate change in their towns while also discovering how to make an impact globally.
+Our hope is for community members, students, and business and conservation leaders to discover their community places at risk and transition that small-scale understanding to a larger, global perspective.
+Communities will find solutions by listening, engaging, and collaborating to combat climate change in their town while at the same time seeing how to make an impact globally.